RiiConnect24/Wii-Guide/_pages/Installing-arm9loaderhax.md

   + The installer will now install arm9loaderhax on your device (this is very fast)
   + Shut down your console, hold the power button until it turns off if necessary
   + Copy your console specific `OTP.bin` from the `/a9lh/` folder on your SD card to a safe location on your computer and back it up to multiple locations (such as online file storage), then reinsert your SD card into your 3DS
-+ New 3DS
-  + Get into the homebrew launcher through the entrypoint of your choice
-  + Launch SafeA9LHInstaller
-    + If you get a glitched screen, [follow this troubleshooting guide](troubleshooting#ts_safe_a9lh_screen)
-  + Press (Select) to Full Install
-  + The installer will now install arm9loaderhax on your device (this is very fast)
-  + Shut down your console (if you have to forcibly power it off, [please report this bug!](https://github.com/AuroraWright/SafeA9LHInstaller/issues) and include all `a9lh` and `SafeA9LHInstaller` files in the report)

 ##### Section III - Configuring Luma3DS